Christianity and paganism: Influence on early Christian theology

 Justin Martyr was a pagan who became a Christian around 132.
 In his First Apology, Justin used the concept of the "Logos" as a way of arguing for Christianity to non-Jews.
 These references demonstrate that Justin's knowledge of Stoicism was the knowledge of an ordinary man of his time in ordinary conversation, and that it is unlikely he ever studied Stoicism.
 However, he calls himself a Platonist, his references to Plato are much more detailed, and parallels to Plato's writings can be found in Justin's, though they do not suggest direct influence.
 Since a Greek audience would accept references to Greek philosophy, his argument could concentrate on identifying the Logos with Jesus.
 Scholars generally recognize that Clement went much farther, perhaps the farthest "any Orthodox Christian ever did in his appropriation and use of Hellenistic philosophical and ethical concepts for the expression of his Christian faith".

 Augustine of Hippo (354–430), who ultimately systematized Christian philosophy after converting to Christianity from Manichaeism, wrote in the late 4th and early 5th century: "But when I read those books of the Platonists I was taught by them to seek incorporeal truth, so I saw your 'invisible things, understood by the things that are made'."
 Until the 20th century, most of the Western world's concept of Manichaeism came through Augustine's negative polemics against it.
 According to his Confessions, after eight or nine years of adhering to the Manichaean faith (as an "auditor", the lowest level in the sect's hierarchy), he became a Christian and a potent adversary of Manichaeism.
 When he turned from Manichaeism, he took up skepticism.
 In AD 386, he published Contra Academicos (Against the Skeptics).

 J. Brachtendorf says Augustine used the Ciceronian Stoic concept of passions to interpret Paul's doctrine of universal sin and redemption.

 The influence of paganism can also be found in the development of many non-Orthodox theologies such as the Cathars of the Middle Ages.
 Cathars were dualists and felt that the world was the work of a demiurge of Satanic origin.
 Whether this was due to influence from Manichaeism or another strand of Gnosticism, and whether it was originally Zoroastrian has been impossible to determine.
 The Bogomils and Cathars, in particular, left few records of their rituals or doctrines, and the link between them and Manichaeans is unclear.
 Regardless of its historical veracity the charge of Manichaeism was leveled at them by contemporary orthodox opponents, who often tried to fit contemporary heresies with those combated by the church fathers.
 Not all Cathars held that The Evil God (or principle) was as powerful as The Good God (also called a principle) as Mani did, a belief also known as absolute dualism.
 In the case of the Cathars, it seems they adopted the Manichaean principles of church organization, but none of its religious cosmology.
-Similarly, Priscillian and his followers apparently tried to absorb what they thought was the valuable part of Manichaeaism into Christianity.
+Similarly, Priscillian and his followers apparently tried to absorb what they thought was the valuable part of Manichaeism into Christianity.